Naigaon Rebai State: Origin and History

-Kunwar Jagat Singh
+Jagat Singh

-Kunwar Jagat Singh became chief of state in 1808 and was crowned with title of “Sawai”.
+Jagat Singh became chief of state in 1808 and was crowned with title of “Sawai”.
 In 1850 it was held that Lakshman Singh's tenure was for life only, and that the holding should have been resumed on his death.
 Jagat Singh was, however, allowed to continue in possession and in 1862 this ruling was reversed and the jagirdar received an adoption sanad.

-Kunwar Jagat Singh remained in power till he died in 1867.
+He remained in power till he died in 1867.
 After that Larai Dulhaiya became the holder of state, she was widow of Jagat Singh, who succeeded in 1867.

-Thakurani Larai Dulhaiya
+Larai Dulhaiya

 Larai Dulhaiya succeeded in 1867 with the sanction of Government, though no woman had before held the position of ruling chief in Bundelkhand.
 She had 6 cavalry, 51 foot soldiers and 1 cannon.

-In 1893 Larai Dulhaiya adopted Kunwar Viswanath Singh, who was born in 1881 to a distant relative of the Naigawan Rebai Raj family : the adoption was sanctioned by the British Government and his right of succession to Thakurain Larai Dulhaiya was recognised.
+In 1893 Larai Dulhaiya adopted Viswanath Singh, who was born in 1881 to a distant relative of the Naigawan Rebai Raj family : the adoption was sanctioned by the British Government and his right of succession to Larai Dulhaiya was recognised.

-Kunwar Vishwanath Singh
+Vishwanath Singh

-Vishwanath Singh succeeded Thakurani Larai Dulhaiya in 1908.
+Vishwanath Singh succeeded Larai Dulhaiya in 1908.
 He was granted administrative power on the 8 March 1909.
 Vishwanath Singh expanded the Jagirdari, Now the area of state (jagir) was about 12-25 square miles, which included more than 12 villages and the revenue was Rs.
 17,000.
-Vishwanath Singh married three times, all the three marriages being with the daughters of the Dauwa Ahir family in Sarila.
-He died on the 1st June 1935 and was succeeded by his adopted son Kunwar Ratan Singh, who was born on the 16th February 1913.
+Vishwanath Singh married three times, all the three marriages being with the daughters of the same family in Sarila.
+He died on the 1st June 1935 and was succeeded by his adopted son Ratan Singh, who was born on the 16th February 1913.

-Kunwar Ratan Singh
+Ratan Singh

-Kunwar Ratan Singh was most probably the last Jagirdar of Naigawan Rebai state.
+Ratan Singh was most probably the last Jagirdar of Naigawan Rebai state.
 After the Independence, princely state was merged with Republic of India in 1949.